 A Franchise Fable

-They found many good locations and built a number of great units.
+They found many good locations and built a great number of units.

 Angered by the area developer's lack of grace, the franchisor terminated the area developer and retained all the area developer's units.

-After that the franchisor told the franchisees to propose a division of all that they had accomplished together.
+After that, the franchisor told the franchisees to propose a division of all that they had accomplished together.